mjordan/islandora_fpr/README.md

 ## Usage

-This module inserts a "FPR" tab into each object's display.
-Clicking on this tab reveals the commands.
+This module inserts an "FPR" tab into each object's display if the object has a FITS datastream.
+Clicking on this tab reveals information retrieved from the FPR.

 ## Maintainer